 |FLM 2446||Fitness Appraisal/Training II||5|

 Please see our fees page for the breakdown of tuition and mandatory ancillary fees by program and semester for both domestic and international students

 Books & Supplies

-The estimated cost of books and supplies for Year 1 for the 2016-2017 Academic year is approximately $1 000.
+The cost of books and supplies for Year 1 for the 2016-2017 Academic year is approximately $1,000.
 This is the best information available at the time of publishing to the website and is subject to change.

 Graduates may seek employment with:

 - Management of public, private, and corporate fitness and health clubs

 - Municipal recreation and leisure service organizations